 - Reflect on how things went.
 Get them to write a list of what went well and what could be better next time.
-In the future they can focus on doing more of what went well and try and improve the things that could have been better.
+In the future, they can focus on doing more of what went well and try to improve the things that could have been better.

 - Give them space.
 If they're disappointed, that's okay; they've got the right to be.
 We're living through an incredibly unprecedented and uncertain time.
 Give them space to reflect on the situation, how it affected them, how they reacted, and what that means in the context of their lives.
 Then you can figure out together what positive things to do next.

 See how parents' reactions helped when their kids failed

 Parents are a really valuable source of support for teenagers during exam time.
 Regardless of what the end results are, teenagers will value having their parents by their side giving them with tips on how to deal with exam failure.
 Some teenagers spoke to us about their positive experiences with their parents when results came out:

 Some key takeaways from the video are:

 - Openness and acceptance help.
 Teens can feel stressed and worthless when they’ve tried but failed to meet expectations.
 Encouraging your child to be honest about how they feel, and accepting and acknowledging their effort can be really helpful to you both.